UTH

 • Communication skills: The section provides a step-by-step guide on delivering the program and builds the communication skills required to educate parents about HPV and the HPV vaccine.

-To download the complete package, click here.
+To download the training presentation, click here.

 Parent education

-• TIMI (interactive video): A tailored interactive video about HPV and HPV vaccination available in English and Spanish.
-Parents can also choose o hear information about HPV vaccination relevant to boys or girls.
-Click here to access the TIMI.
-For a printable TIMI QR code, click here.
+• TIMI (interactive video): A tailored, interactive video about HPV and HPV vaccination available in English and Spanish.
+Parents can also choose to hear information about HPV vaccination relevant to boys or girls.
+The TIMI is available as an online video and a mobile app.

 parent training

-A Step by Step Guide:
+A Step-by-Step Guide:

 1. Thank parents for participating in the For Our Children (Por Nuestros Hijos) program.